Mario Londok

-Mario Fabiyo Londok (born 14 November 1997) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Persela Lamongan.
+Mario Fabio Londok (born 14 November 1997) is an Indonesian professional footballer who plays as a goalkeeper for Championship club Persis Solo.

 Club career

 Persipura Jayapura

 He was signed for Persipura Jayapura to play in Liga 1 in the 2019 season.
 Mario made his league debut on 22 May 2019 in a match against Persela Lamongan at the Surajaya Stadium, Lamongan.